anapsix/dynamicinfradays/user/pages/2016-boston-home/_speakers/features.md

       icon: user
     - header: <a href="/2016-boston-programme#jamess">James Sturtevant</a>
       text: "James is a Tech Evangelist for Microsoft."
       icon: user
+    - header: <a href="/2016-boston-programme#scottw">Scott Weiss</a>
+      text: "Scott is a Software Engineer working on advanced development projects at EMC."
+      icon: user
     - header: <a href="/2016-boston-programme#shannonw">Shannon Williams</a>
       text: "Shannon heads up marketing and field efforts at Rancher Labs."